sangho0n/Realtime_SMPLX_Unity/README.md

 # About

-There are so many models estimating human pose with shape reconstruction using smpl-like model.
+There are so many models estimating 3D human mesh with shape reconstruction using smpl-like model.
 [Expose](https://github.com/vchoutas/expose), [VIBE](https://github.com/mkocabas/VIBE),
 [HuManiFlow](https://github.com/akashsengupta1997/HuManiFlow) are some of those examples.
 Sometimes, they could reconstruct human pose in real-time quite well.